 - Other participants: Persons or institutions that do not receive funding, but are mentioned in the funding contract, including the scope of their participation.
 Their rights and duties are also stipulated by contract.
 Their participation needs to be justified in the application.
 Potential “other participants” may also include persons or institutions of the Austrian federal administration.

-Fast Track Digital is processed by the Austrian Research Promotion Agency, with kind support of the Federal Ministry for Digital and Economic Affairs (BMDW).
+Fast Track Digital is processed by the Austrian Research Promotion Agency, with kind support of the Federal Ministry of Labour and Economy (BMAW).